-Leon Martini is a Junior Researcher at the Ecologic Institute in Berlin.
-His main areas of research are EU and German climate politics as well as the political economy of decarbonization.
+Leon Martini is a Researcher at the Ecologic Institute in Berlin.
+His main areas of research are EU and German climate politics as well as the political economy of decarbonisation.
 Leon Martini is a native German speaker and fluent in English.

 Leon Martini supports Ecologic Institute's research on the political economy of climate policies, including the political conditions of and barriers to carbon pricing, the social acceptability of climate policy instruments, or the design and implementation of transformative policies.
-Leon Martini is part of the project "Transformative Policies for a Climate-Neutral European Union (4I-TRACTION)", where he works on stakeholder engagement and the communication of the project's results.
-Additionality, he conducts research on the Carbon Border Adjustment Mechanism and the implications of decarbonization for different economies.
+Leon Martini is part of the project "Transformative Policies for a Climate-Neutral European Union (4I-TRACTION)", where he works on policy avenues for developing the EU's climate and energy policy, stakeholder engagement, and the communication of the project's results.
+Additionally, he conducts research on the Carbon Border Adjustment Mechanism, the distributional effects of environmental taxation, and the implications of decarbonisation for different economies.

 Before joining Ecologic Institute, Leon Martini worked as a research assistant at the University College Freiburg (Germany).
 Moreover, he gained firsthand experience in the field of politics during an internship at the German Bundestag, working in the field of agricultural policy.
 In addition to his studies, Leon Martini has been involved in a variety of volunteer activities in Freiburg.